ng-Classic/ng-classic/aio/content/tutorial/tour-of-heroes/index.md

 </div>

-This *Tour of Heroes* tutorial provides an introduction to the fundamentals of Angular and shows you how to:
+This *Tour of Heroes* tutorial provides an introduction to the fundamentals of Angular Classicand shows you how to:

-* Set up your local Angular development environment.
+* Set up your local Angular Classicdevelopment environment.
-* Use the [Angular CLI](cli "CLI command reference") to develop an application.
+* Use the [Angular ClassicCLI](cli "CLI command reference") to develop an application.

 The *Tour of Heroes* application that you build helps a staffing agency manage its stable of heroes.
 The application has many of the features that you'd expect to find in any data-driven application.